padhi-homelab/services/README.md

   ```
   git pull && ./comp pdu pihole
   ```
   Note how we specify verbs `pull,down,up` using just their first characters.
+  This sequence of verbs also has another shorthand: `r` or `recreate`.

 - Checking the status of compositions:
   ```